nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 **Use case: UC4 - list an employee with eid**
 **MSS:**
-1. User requests SudoHR to list the details of the employee with the specified eid
+1. User requests SudoHR to list the details of the employee with the specified eid.
-2. SudoHR shows the details of the employee with the specified eid
+2. SudoHR shows the details of the employee with the specified eid.

+    Use case ends.

 * 1a.
 The given command has invalid inputs

     * 1a1.
 SudoHR shows an error message.

       Use case resumes at step 1.

 * 1b.
 The given command has missing inputs.